microsoft/aitour-writing-assistant-with-azure-openai/train-the-trainer/README.md

     * Skillable will have already provisioned the workshop resources, however participants will be instructed in the lab manual to download an env file with their environment variables in it.
 (Read the Skillable Lab Manual for Pre-requisites and details.)

-2. Following the self paced instructions in the [contoso-chat-writer](https://github.com/Azure-Samples/contoso-creative-writer) repository
+2. Following the self paced instructions in the [contoso-chat-writer](https://github.com/Azure-Samples/contoso-creative-writer) repository.

         * Instructions for this part of the workshop will be in the `./docs/workshop` folder of the repository.

         * Participants should complete this section without need for guidance from the instructors, however please help if a participant is stuck.

 ## Demos